Note: The tariff situation is constantly evolving. This page was last updated on 4/10/2025.

 Current Situation

 China - President Donald Trump imposed tariffs on imports from China that added an additional 10% tax on all goods coming into the United States.
 On March 4, 2025, he increased those tariffs by an additional 10%.
-These tariffs, which add an additional 20% import tax to all Chinese goods, are in effect now
+These tariffs combine with the reciprocal tariffs for a total of 145% import tax on all Chinese goods, in addition to any other tariffs that might be in place.

 Impact of Tariffs